wasdi-cloud/COPLAC-Hydromet-Hazards/detailed_description/flood_hazard.rst

 -----------------------------------------

 The following parameters are needed to run the service:

 * Area of Interest (AOI): the geographical region to be analyzed

 Output
 -----------------------------------------

-The service will produce the following outputs:

-Improved Hazard maps for different return periods
+The service will produce the following outputs: improved Hazard maps for different return periods

 * *Definition*: flood hazard for each Return Period reporting the Flood Depth in cm
 * *Data type*: Geospatial layers
 * *Format*: raster file